hasankoman/n8n-project/README.md

 # n8n-project

 A workflow automation project built using n8n.
 This project automates [briefly describe what this project automates].
-Further details on features and functionality will be added as the project progresses.

 ## Features & Key Functionalities